christophercatt/ansible-install/README.md

       ansible-go

-Note: to use 'ansible-go' command, please either log out or open a new terminal session for alias to take effect
+Note: to use 'ansible-go' command, please either log out or open a new terminal session for alias to take effect or change directory to that specified in $dir within the script and run:

+      source venv/bin/activate

+Use the following to exit the virtual environment:

+      deactivate

 ## To-Do